eddmann/eddmann.github.io/_posts/2023/2023-07-22-determining-your-closest-parkrun-alphabet-challenge-using-python-and-pandas.md

 ## Putting it all together with Pandas

-Now that we have the core building blocks in-place we can now go about solving the problem using the panda's library.
+Now that we have the core building blocks in place, we can solve the problem using the pandas library.

 ```python
 import pandas as pd